cakephp/docs/en/core-libraries/behaviors/tree.rst

     .. php:method:: getParentNode()

-    This convenience function will, as the name suggests, return the parent node for any node, or *false* if the node has no parent (its the root node).
+    This convenience function will, as the name suggests, return the parent node for any node, or *false* if the node has no parent (it's the root node).
 For example::

         <?php